Nancy Utley: Academy of Motion Pictures Arts and Sciences

 Utley was elected to the Academy’s Board of Governors on the Public Relations Branch in 2013.
 She continued serving the Academy board in the Marketing and Public Relations Branch from 2013 through 2022.
 Apart from her board position, Utley also briefly served as one of the board’s Vice Presidents in 2016, under the title of Education and Outreach Committee chair.
 She was elected to this position in 2016.

 Lake Ellyn Entertainment

 Six months after retiring from Searchlight, in October 2021, Utley launched a production company called Lake Ellyn Entertainment.
 This company seeks to produce film and television content through a deal with Chernin Entertainment.
 Chernin Entertainment’s release deal with streaming service Netflix extends to Lake Ellyn Entertainment.

-Utley is a producer on Rez Ball, an upcoming Netflix original movie about a Native American high school basketball team set in New Mexico.
-Rez Ball is set to release in 2024.
+Utley is a producer on Rez Ball, a Netflix original movie about a Native American high school basketball team set in New Mexico.
+Rez Ball was released in 2024.